This newest version

 February 2, 2014

 If you’ve been to this site before over the years, you may have realized I did a redesign recently.
-Around Christmas, I finally launched version 4 since I bought this domain in 2006 (many versions of personal sites existed before that).1 I’m reasonably happy with this version, and I’ve been wanting to take a little time to write about it.
+Around Christmas, I finally launched version 4 since I bought this domain in 2006 (many versions of personal sites existed before that). ((I saved the most recent version, but I don’t think I have copies of any of the others.))
+I’m reasonably happy with this version, and I’ve been wanting to take a little time to write about it.

 I’ve been using WordPress on some level since 2006, I think it was, but I didn’t start using it for my own site until 2007.
 I continued using it this time, though I was considering a switch to Jekyll.
 I may still do that switch, but I wanted to make sure I didn’t make design or content decisions based on my limited knowledge of Jekyll rather than what I actually wanted to achieve.
 With this version I chose to use Timber, not because I’m not comfortable with PHP or WordPress itself, but because I wanted to see how the separation created by a template language would change the way I worked.